Defamation vs. False Light: What Is the Difference?

 For a defamation claim, the plaintiff must prove the following:

-- If the plaintiff is a public figure, then the defendant must have made the false statement intentionally or with reckless disregard for the plaintiff's rights.
-The same is true if the plaintiff was not necessarily a public figure but was instead still involved in some newsworthy event or some other event that drew interest from the public.
+- If the plaintiff is a public figure, then the defendant must have made the false statement intentionally or with reckless disregard.
+This is known as the actual malice standard.
+The same can be true if the plaintiff was not necessarily a public figure.
+They could instead be involved in some newsworthy event or a matter of public concern

 Truth is a complete defense against defamation, no matter how injurious the statement may have been.
-Essentially, a defendant can publicly make any statement about the plaintiff, no matter how reputationally damaging or embarrassing, so long as that statement is truthful.
-If a plaintiff cheated on their spouse, for example, then the plaintiff can't sue a defendant for having published that fact in a magazine or newspaper.
+A person can make any truthful statement to the general public, no matter how reputationally damaging or embarrassing.
+For example, let's say a plaintiff cheated on their spouse.
+Such a plaintiff can't sue a defendant for having published that fact in a magazine or newspaper.
+Since the statement wouldn't be a falsity, the plaintiff will have to sue on other grounds (for instance, public disclosure of private facts), if applicable in their state.

 The Elements of a False Light Claim